“Discover new places and learn new skills from an experienced mountain professional”

 What my clients say

-Eagle Ski Club Relaxed Silvretta tour, Feb 2020Just a quick message of thanks for an excellent week.
+Robb Lentz - Gran Paradiso Ski Tour - April 2018Just a quick message of thanks for an excellent week.
 Not just the guiding, but the organisation, coaching, encouragement and attention to detail was exceptional.
 It was a great experience for me and has given me the confidence and experience to cope very much better with touring days in future.
 It looks like this will be put to the test this weekend at La Grave.
 I may be out in Cham in early April, but look forward to being in touch again with regard to preparation for next year’s skiing activities.